Causes of Depersonalization and Derealization

 - Recreational Drugs.
 Weed, XTC, Ketamine.

-- Psycho-trauma.
+- Psychological trauma, PTSD.
 Mostly unexpected and rapid loss and grief.

 - Extreme stress, comes up mostly with women studying.